 Car keys aren’t cheap either!
 It’s not like 20 years ago when the key would merely open your car, now keys will start your car, pop the trunk, open doors, roll down windows and they are encrypted so you can start your car without even entering the key into the ignition.

-You can typically rent a car for $12/ day aside from taxes, fees and what not.
-If you rent a car for one day, and return it the next, even if you rent a compact car, they key usually has a convenience feature or two on it.
+You can typically rent a car for $12/ day aside from taxes, fees, and whatnot.
+If you rent a car for one day and return it the next, even if you rent a compact car, the key usually has a convenience feature or two on it.